 Sole Counsel

 R v JU – Secured the acquittal of a client charged with s.18 GBH on a joint enterprise basis, thus avoiding a significant sentence.

+R v EZ – Secured the acquittal of a client charged with ABH, maintaining client’s good character.

+R v CM – Secured a suspended sentence for client charged with fraudulent evasion of a prohibition, namely class B drugs.
+Client was arrested in possession of 45.2kg of cannabis.

 R v MG – Secured a suspended sentence for client charged with possession with intent to supply class B and two malicious communication offences.
-At the time of arrest D was in possession of a large amount of cash and class A drugs.
+At the time of arrest client was in possession of a large amount of cash and class A drugs.

 R v TJ – Secured a YRO for client being sentenced for second bladed article conviction, thus avoiding statutory minimum sentence.